Cookies

 • Pedestrian Crossing in High Street (by pharmacy) - Highlighted by residents that an additional pedestrian crossing is needed at this end of the village.

 • Pattenden Lane Junction – the Parish Council has paid for the design fee for the narrowing of the junction at Church Green and we are awaiting further information from Kent Highways.
-COMPLETED
+COMPLETED - new road layout installed February 2025

 • Maidstone Road Village Gateway – Costings are being obtained from Kent Highways for the existing village sign by the planter to be upgraded to a gateway.
 Awaiting costs and design plan.